Codemaxxers/codemaxxerFrontend/fight.md

     // Define a global array to store enemy IDs let enemyIds = [];
     const questions = {
-        question1: "Is JavaScript a statically typed language?",
-        answer1: "No",

-        question2: "Does HTML stand for Hyper Text Markup Language?",
-        answer2: "Yes",

-        question3: "Is Python a compiled language?",
-        answer3: "No",

-        question4: "Does CSS stand for Cascading Style Sheets?",
-        answer4: "Yes",

-        question5: "Is Java primarily used for front-end web development?",
-        answer5: "No",

-        // Add more questions and answers as needed
-    };
+        question1: "Is JavaScript a statically typed language?", answer1: "n", question2: "Does HTML stand for Hyper Text Markup Language?", answer2: "y", question3: "Is Python a compiled language?", answer3: "n", question4: "Does CSS stand for Cascading Style Sheets?", answer4: "y", question5: "Is Java primarily used for front-end web development?", answer5: "n", question6: "Is PHP a server-side scripting language?", answer6: "y", question7: "Is SQL a programming language?", answer7: "n", question8: "Is Ruby on Rails a programming language?", answer8: "n", question9: "Is C++ an object-oriented programming language?", answer9: "y", question10: "Is TypeScript a superset of JavaScript?", answer10: "y", };
     //Enemy Values
     var updateHealthEnemy = document.getElementById("EnemyHealth");